MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/visual-basic/native-apps.md

 Xamarin sample for iOS and Android.

 > [!NOTE]
-> Review the instructions on [Visual Basic.NET PCLs](/guides/cross-platform/application_fundamentals/pcl/portable_visual_basic_net/) before continuing with this guide.
+> Review the instructions on [Portable Visual Basic.NET](index.md) before continuing with this guide.

 ## VisualBasicPortableLibrary